MIT School of Architecture and Planning: Media Lab

-The MIT Media Lab was organized in 1980 by Professor Nicholas Negroponte and former MIT President and Science Advisor to President John F. Kennedy, Jerome Wiesner.
-The Lab grew out of the work of MIT's Architecture Machine Group, and remains within MIT's School of Architecture and Planning.
+The MIT Media Lab was organized in 1985 by Professor Nicholas Negroponte and Jerome Wiesner, the former MIT President and Science Advisor to President John F. Kennedy.
+The Media Lab grew out of the work of MIT's Architecture Machine Group and remains within MIT's School of Architecture and Planning.

 Devoted to research projects at the convergence of multimedia and technology, the Media Lab was widely popularized in the 1990s by business and technology publications such as Wired and Red Herring for a series of innovative but practical inventions in the fields of wireless networks, field sensing, web browsers, and the World Wide Web.
 The Media Lab works primarily on the theory and real-world implementation of physical-virtual interface.
 As Negroponte envisioned it, interface has become an architectural problem.
 There have been numerous research spinoffs of the Media Lab, including One Laptop per Child (OLPC), Electronic Ink, and LEGO Mindstorms.